 - Laws include neglect, physical abuse and unlivable housing conditions.

 - 43 of 50 states have a zero-tolerance policy, and would convict someone on a first-time offense.

 For a more detailed list of more recent state and national animal cruelty laws, visit ASPCA.
 And, here is a ranking of the best and worst states when it comes to animal cruelty law, as reported by The Animal Legal Defense Fund.

 How to Report Animal Abuse

 Animal abuse is an epidemic that is not going away without people doing the right thing and speaking up.
 The only way we can start to correct the problem is by deciding to take a stand and let people know that it’s not OK to mistreat or neglect animals.
 If you suspect a neighbor is abusing their dog, start by offering to take it on walks or to the park.
 This way, you can subtly communicate that the owner is doing something wrong without accusing them.
 If they don’t take the hint, then there are other options for helping the pet out of harm’s way.

 - If an animal is in immediate danger, contact your local police department and report the situation.

-- In a dangerous situation you can also contact PETA (757-622-7382, option 2) to report the situation.
+- In a dangerous situation, you can also contact PETA (757-622-7382, option 2) to report the case.
 There, you can discuss what information you have and help determine the best path forward.

 - If you see something, speak up!
 Animals need strong people to have a voice for them and to tell people the abuse needs to stop.

-Watch the video below for more information about how to report abuse of living creatures.
+Watch the video below for more information about how to report the abuse of living creatures.